 How to Apply:

 Complete the on-line Letter of Intent (LOI) form and submit it between August 1 and 11:59pm on September 10.
 No late entries; no exceptions.
-You will receive a confirmation e-mail within several minutes of submitting the LOI: check your spam folder.
 Click here to review in advance the questions on the Letter of Intent.

 Projects which best meet BCCC guidelines, including priorities and benchmarks, will be invited to submit a Grant Application between October 1 and October 31.
 Many applicants find it extremely helpful to carefully review in advance the questions asked on the grant application: click BCCC Grant Application Questions to download a pdf for review.